 Technically, Phi Phi comprises of two large islands: Ko Phi Phi Don, where Long Beach, or Hat Yao in Thai, is located, and Ko Phi Phi Leh, which is smaller and only accessible by tour or chartered fishing boat.
 Others are Koh Bida Nok, Koh Bida Nai, Koh Phai (Bamboo Island), and Koh Young (Mosquito Island).
 You reach Phi Phi via a 50min boat ride from Phuket.

-A couple days’ stay here will feel very very inadequate.
+Though Phi Phi is on most Thailand itineraries, a couple days’ stay here will feel very very inadequate.
 Trust me on that!

 Must see spots on Phi Phi Islands